 - You can let the cake set up in the fridge, but remove it from the fridge 1-3 hours before serving so it can come back to room temperature.
 This cake has the best texture at room temperature.
 Enjoy!

 - Read my article Instant Clearjel: a Magical Little-Known Bakery Ingredient to see why I think this ingredient is worth having in your pantry.
 Instant Clearjel must always be whisked thoroughly with other dry ingredients before added to wet ingredients to avoid clumping.
-I have tested this recipe with the following Instant Clearjel brands: Prepared Pantry, Hoosier Hill Farm, and Ingredion (Make sure what you purchase is labeled as “Instant.”
+(Make sure what you purchase is labeled as "Instant."
 Cooktyle Clearjel is a different product that does not work the same in cakes).
 Instant Pudding mix contains instant clearjel (modified cornstarch) as the second ingredient, which is why it works similarly.

 - Simple Syrup is optional, but I use it to seal in the moisture for cakes that will be refrigerated or frozen.
 While the cake cools, make a simple syrup by combining 1 T water and 1 T sugar in a small microwave-safe bowl.
 Microwave until the sugar is dissolved after whisking, about 20-30 seconds.
 You can also make a larger batch of this (1 part sugar to 1 part water) and keep it in the fridge if you're doing a lot of cake baking.
 Always cut the cake with cake rings before brushing the cake brush simple syrup, to avoid the cake being too sticky when cut.

 1).
 Make a sheet cake instead!
 While the cake bakes, make the ganache and the chocolate buttercream.
 Don't refrigerate the ganache, but allow it to cool at room temperature until it is about the thickness of yogurt and easily spreadable.
 Reserve ½ cup ganache for drizzling if desired.